idena-network/idena-docs/docs/wp/technology.md

 ### Flips submission requirements

-Newbies and verified accounts must submit flips before the next validation ceremony.
+Newbie, verified and human accounts must submit flips before the next validation ceremony.
 Not submitting flips is equal to missing a validation.

 Candidates, suspended accounts, and zombies do not submit flips for the validation ceremony.